timgilbert/long-war-unix-installer/docs/Installation.md

 4. Block [phoning home](#Phoning-Home).
   * After the game has phoned home one time, you'll want to disable phoning home, otherwise various parts of the mod will be overwritten the next time you launch it and you'll probably crash to desktop.
+  * You should also turn off automatic updates and cloud sync from Steam.

 5. Launch the game.